THURSDAY, JUNE 21

 CURRENT CONFLICTS: BUILDING TRUST

-How can seemingly intractable conflicts be transformed or prevented through dialogue?
+How can seemingly intractable conﬂicts be transformed or prevented through dialogue?
+How can we use Sustainable Goal 16 to identify better policies of inclusion?

 The day continues with the following conversations: